 Academic education is provided at national Universities or, when these do not provide the necessary curriculum, in other Universities within or outside the region.
 The IOC Capacity Development Strategy can promote collaboration among Universities (and associated research institutions) and improve the cooperation between UNESCO Chairs and IOC programmes and activities.
 The following actions are proposed:

-Action 1.1.1 Promote and assist with the establishment of consortia of higher education at the appropriate geographic scale
+Action 1.1.1 Promote and assist with the establishment of consortia of higher education and research institutions at the appropriate geographic scale

 While it is desirable to have full degree programmes in national Universities this may not always be possible.
 IOC will promote the establishment of national or regional consortia (of countries within a region) of higher education institutions that develop joint curricula for an integrated course programme and degrees that are recognized by all members of the consortia.
 Example: Erasmus Mundus and now Erasmus+.
 This should be done in close cooperation with associated research institutions.